lindseyhardouin/Challenge_2/README.md

 # ***Loan Qualifyer Application***
 ---
 ## **Introduction**
-### This program is designed to match users to loans fo rwhich they qualify.
-It requests the users required information and returns a list of qualifying loans which the user can then save to a csv file.
+### This program is designed to match users to loans for which they qualify.
+It prompts the users to enter required information and returns a list of qualifying loans which the user can then save to a csv file.

 ---